Genetic history of Africa: Ancient DNA

-As of 2017, human ancient DNA has not been found in the region of Western Africa.
-As of 2020, human ancient DNA has not been forthcoming in the region of Western Africa.
+As of 2017, human ancient DNA has not been found in the region of West Africa.
+As of 2020, human ancient DNA has not been forthcoming in the region of West Africa.

-In 4000 BP, there may have been a population that traversed from Africa (e.g., West Africa or West-Central Africa), through the Strait of Gibraltar, into the Iberian peninsula, where admixing between Africans and Iberians (e.g., of northern Portugal, of southern Spain) occurred.

-In Granada, a Muslim (Moor) of the Cordoba Caliphate, who was of haplogroups E1b1a1 and H1+16189, as well as estimated to date between 900 CE and 1000 CE, and a Morisco, who was of haplogroup L2e1, as well as estimated to date between 1500 CE and 1600 CE, were both found to be of Sub-Saharan West African (i.e., Gambian) and Iberian descent.

 Y-Chromosomal DNA

+Eight male individuals from Guinea Bissau, two male individuals from Niger, one male individual from Mali, and one male individual from Cabo Verde carried haplogroup A1a.

 As a result of haplogroup D0, a basal branch of haplogroup DE, being found in three Nigerian men, it may be the case that haplogroup DE, as well as its sublineages D0 and E, originated in Africa.

 As of 19,000 years ago, Africans, bearing haplogroup E1b1a-V38, likely traversed across the Sahara, from east to west.
 E1b1a1-M2 likely originated in West Africa or Central Africa.